proteusthemes/wp-customizer-utilities/README.md

   ##### Use

-  Example of the code you would most likely attach to the action ``:
+  Example of the code you would most likely attach to the action `customize_register`:

   ```php
   function your_func( $wp_customize ) {